For showtimes, click here.

-Walker himself was thrilled with the part and saw it as a chance to kick start his career after personal difficulties when his wife, Jennifer Jones, left him to be with Hollywood producer David O. Selznick.
+Walker himself was thrilled with the part.
+He saw it as a chance to kickstart his career after personal difficulties when his wife, Jennifer Jones, left him to be with Hollywood producer David O. Selznick.

 “Bob was a consummate professional, always on time and always creatively prepared.
 We became good friends during the course of the film, and it ended with us both promising to keep in touch.”

 However, busy schedules kept the two apart until a chance run-in where they both excitedly talked about the buzz of Strangers.
 This time, they promised to meet for dinner soon.